Metapenaeus ensis

 Metapenaeus ensis (sometimes called the greasyback shrimp or sand shrimp) is a species of prawn.

 Distribution

 Metapenaeus ensis is found in the waters of the Indo-West Pacific Region.
 The shrimp is found in brackish waters with depths between 8 and 95 metres.

-The shrimp is found amongst commercial fisheries farms in Lau Fau Shan to Mai Po in Hong Kong.
+The shrimp is found in commercial fisheries in Lau Fau Shan to Mai Po in Hong Kong.

 Usage

 The shrimp is fished commercially and sometimes used as bait.